carlosamorales/Classes/01-HTML-Git-CSS/01-Activities/04-Stu_Git/README.md

 * What are the `git fetch` and `git merge` commands?

- `git fetch`
-  git fetch is a Git command used to retrieve changes from a remote repository without automatically merging them into your working branch.
-It allows you to fetch updates made by others in the remote repository, providing you with information about changes without modifying your local working copy.
- `git merge`
-  git merge is a Git command used to combine changes from different branches.
-It allows you to merge the changes made in one branch into another.
-The primary use case for git merge is to integrate feature branches or topic branches back into the main branch, such as merging a feature branch into the main branch.

 Use [Google](https://www.google.com) or another search engine to research this.

 ---